 The ACHP's 24 statutorily designated members, including the Chairman who heads the agency, address policy issues, direct program initiatives, and make recommendations regarding historic preservation to the President, Congress, and heads of other federal agencies.
 Members meet four times per year to conduct business.

 An Executive Committee, headed by the Chairman and Vice Chairman, governs agency operations such as management, budget, and legislative policy.
-Also serving on the Executive Committee are the Department of Interior and ACHP members who chair three standing committees that correspond to the ACHP's three program areas.
+Also serving on the Executive Committee are the Department of Interior and ACHP members who chair four standing committees that correspond to the ACHP's four program areas.